ppy/osu-wiki/news/2024/2024-01-26-osumania-7k-world-cup-2024-round-of-24-recap.md

 The Netherlands vs. Taiwan match was one of the two closest matches we've seen this round!
 Suffice to say, with their seeds being #16 and #17 respectively, we knew we were in for a close match — but not this close!

 Due to a slight mishap, this match was played without the teams' protects.
 Despite that, neither one of the teams backed down and readjusted their strategies despite their comfort picks potentially being banned!
-The match ended up evolving into a constant back and forth, highlighted by ::{ flag=NL }:: [Tyronix](https://osu.ppy.sh/users/11290311)'s overall performance and nerves of steel, ::{ flag=NL }:: [Freek](https://osu.ppy.sh/users/9630674)'s amazing LN scores, and Taiwan's extraordinary consistency all throughout the match!
+The match ended up evolving into a constant back and forth, highlighted by ::{ flag=NL }:: ::Tyronix::{ user-id=11290311 }'s overall performance and nerves of steel, ::{ flag=NL }:: ::Freek::{ user-id=9630674 }'s amazing LN scores, and Taiwan's extraordinary consistency all throughout the match!

 But the final star of the show was the tiebreaker, [Massive New Krew - Majestic 12](https://osu.ppy.sh/beatmapsets/2119554#mania/4452392).
 While both teams were at their wits' ends, this didn't stop them from pushing themselves to the limit with quite a tight lead all things considered.
-Unfortunately for the Netherlands, Taiwan's consistency and control by the hands of ::{ flag=TW }:: [hero_jeff](https://osu.ppy.sh/users/3375226) and ::{ flag=TW }:: [[EGEJ]Egg_Tart](https://osu.ppy.sh/users/9666710) ended up giving them the edge.
+Unfortunately for the Netherlands, Taiwan's consistency and control by the hands of ::{ flag=TW }:: ::hero\1jeff::{ user-id=3375226 } and ::{ flag=TW }:: ::\1EGEJ\1Egg\1Tart::{ user-id=9666710 } ended up giving them the edge.

 Congratulations to both teams, as nobody could've predicted who would be taking the lead in such a close match!